BlockchainCommons/Community/README.md

 To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ### Current Sustaining Patrons

+Please see our [Sponsors page](https://www.blockchaincommons.com/sponsors.html) for our best list of sustaining patrons.

 ### Past Sustaining Patrons